ef-labs/storm-cassandra/README.md

 1. `TestWordSpout` emits words at random from a pre-defined list.
 2. `TestWordCounter` receives a word, updates a counter for that word, and emits a tuple containing the word and corresponding count ("word", "count").
-3. The `CassandraBolt` receives the ("word", "count") tuple and writes it to the Cassandra database using the word as the row key.
+3. The `AbstractCassandraBolt` receives the ("word", "count") tuple and writes it to the Cassandra database using the word as the row key.